Battery Care

 /sys/class/power_supply/BAT1/charge_behaviour = [auto]

-• Battery status: battery values energy_full_design, energy_full and energy_now are missing from the tlp-stat -b output because Coreboot/Libreboot supply incorrect data to the Linux kernel (see Issue #657); sample output:
+• Battery status: battery readings energy_full_design, energy_full and energy_now are missing from the tlp-stat -b output because coreboot supplies incorrect data to the Linux kernel (see Issue #657); sample output:

 +++ Battery Care